 - 11.1.
 Up to twenty-one (21) players may be entered on the start list (eleven (11) starters and ten (10) substitutes).
 Up to a maximum of five (5) substitutes may take place at any time during the match.
-The start list shall be signed by the head coach upon arrival at the stadium on matchday. - 11.2.
+The start list shall be signed by the head coach upon arrival at the stadium on match day. - 11.2.
 The numbers on the players' shirts must correspond with the numbers indicated on the start list (numbers 1-21 only).
 All goalkeepers and the captain must be identified as such, the number one (1) shirt must be reserved for one of the goalkeepers. - 11.3.
-Teams must arrive at the stadium and confirm their start list in the Concacaf-approved platform (currently Comet) at the latest ninety (90) minutes prior to kick-off.
-Teams will receive a copy of the start list seventy-five (75) minutes prior to kick off. - 11.4.
-After the start lists have been completed, signed by the head coach, and returned to the Venue Coordinator and if the match has not yet kicked off, the following instructions apply: - 11.4.1.
+Teams must arrive at the stadium and confirm their start list in the Concacaf-approved competition management platform (currently, "Comet") at the latest ninety (90) minutes prior to kick-off.
+Teams shall receive a copy of the start list seventy-five (75) minutes prior to kick-off.

+11.4.
+After the start lists have been completed, signed by the head coach, and returned to the Venue Coordinator and if the match has not yet kicked off, the following instructions apply:

+11.4.1.
 If any of the starting eleven (11) players listed on the start list are not able to start the match for any reason, they may be replaced by any of the ten (10) substitutes.
-The replaced player(s) may no longer take part in the match, and as such the total number of available substitute players shall be reduced accordingly.
-During the match, five (5) players may still be substituted. - 11.4.2.
-If any player is listed as injured or absent on the start list, that player shall no longer be eligible to participate in the match. and as such the total number of available substitutes shall be reduced accordingly.
-However, during the match up to five (5) players may still be substituted. - 11.5.
-Although no longer eligible to play as a substitute, any injured or ill player who was removed from the start list may be seated on the substitutes' bench, and if so, would then also be eligible for doping control selection. - 11.6.
+The replaced player(s) may no longer take part in the match, and, as such, the total number of available substitute players shall be reduced accordingly.
+However, during the match, up to five (5) players may still be substituted.

+11.4.2.
+If any player is listed as injured or absent on the start list, that player shall no longer be eligible to participate in the match, and, as such, the total number of available substitutes shall be reduced accordingly.
+However, during the match, up to five (5) substitutions may still be made.

+11.5.
+Although no longer eligible to play as a substitute, any injured or ill player who was removed from the start list may be seated on the substitutes' bench, and if so, would then also be eligible for doping control selection.

+11.6.
 No more than seventeen (17) people (seven (7) Team Delegation Members and ten (10) substitutes) shall be allowed to sit on the substitutes' bench.
-The names of these officials must be indicated on the start list provided to the

-Concacaf Venue Coordinator.
-A suspended player or Team Delegation Member will not be allowed in the Competition areas (i.e., locker room and/or tunnel), field of play or sit on the technical seats or on the substitutes' bench and participate in any media activities.
+The names of these officials must be indicated on the start list provided to the Venue Coordinator.
+A suspended player or Team Delegation Member shall not be allowed in the Competition areas (i.e., locker room and/or tunnel), field of play or shall not sit on the technical seats, on the substitutes' bench, or participate in any media activities.